Rahmanunjan/AthenaFi/README.md

 # AthenaFi
-An AI driven DeFi Yield Aggregator enabled by account abstraction
+An AI driven DeFi Yield Aggregator enabled by account abstraction - One Click DeFi across all your assets!
 -----------------------------------------------------------------

 ## INTRODUCTION